fastsui/docs/coinswap/walletinstall.rst

 Documenting Your New Wallet Address
 -----------------------------------

-Now that the new Liberty Core wallet is installed, you need to document your new wallet address to prepare for the coin swap with the Swap Bot.
+Now that the new Liberty Coin wallet is installed, you need to document your new wallet address to prepare for the coin swap with the Swap Bot.

-1. Open the new Liberty Core wallet.
+1. Open the new Liberty Coin wallet.

 2. Click on **File** and select **Receiving addresses**.